What is Healthicine? What is the theory of Healthicine? What is the philosophy of Healthicine?

 How can we tell if SOMETHING is ‘good for your health’.
 Is drinking coffee healthy?
 Is chocolate good for you?
 Does red wine make you healthier?
 You will find consistently that the answers are “yes it is”, and “no it is not”, “yes it does”, and “no it does not”.
 This happens because we are using a medicine lens on healthicine.

-Medicine is designed to detect, measure and treat illness.
+Medicine is designed to detect, measure and treat disease.
 Healthicine is designed to measure, enhance, optimize healthiness.

 Medicine is like a telescope, or a microscope.
 It focuses on specific details, it magnifies them, searching for danger.

 Healthicine is like a wide angle lens.
 It views the landscape as well as the trees.
 Healthiness is about wholeness, not about a problem in a specific area.
-By studying from a whole viewpoint we can see specific areas more clearly.
+When we study from a whole viewpoint we can then see specific areas more clearly.

 Medicine often cannot see the forest, for the trees.
 There are many cases where unhealthiness exists and builds for year and years — and the patient is judged ‘healthy’, because no illness is present.
-Then suddenly, when illness is diagnosed — illness does not exist until it is diagnosed — it is too late.
+Then suddenly, when disease is diagnosed — disease does not exist until it is diagnosed — it is too late.

 We need to study healthiness, we need to measure healthiness — in order to learn to optimize our health.